simon-staal/EE_Module_Feedback/EIE_3rd_Year_Modules.md

 **This module was not available for EIE in 2021/22, so there is no feedback for it**

 #### 2020/21
 Really good module, would highly recommend the module.
 The content is challenging but explained well, and Manikas and the GTAs provide excellent support.
 The coursework is on MATLAB, and whilst challenging is certainly doable.
 I would advise doing Manikas’ Comms module in Autumn term – its not necessary but will help a lot.
+(EEE)

 ## DoC Modules
 Things to know about DoC modules: